 Our vets generally spay four months after a season.
 They could have spayed Jilly before but if she was still producing the hormone that told her she was having puppies then that hormone might continue to be produced for some time after the spay.
 It was possible that it could have increased her aggression.

 A lot of people say that spaying will have no effect on a bitch's behaviour but this isn't strictly true.
 It won't calm a lively dog or make an unruly dog into a model of good behaviour but it will stop false pregnancies and all the behavioural changes that occur around a season and afterwards.
 James O'Heare of The Association of Animal Behaviour Professionals has written about the Effects of Spaying and Neutering on Canine Behaviour and there are several useful references if you want to follow them up.

 Traditional Spay versus Laparoscopic Spay

 When we decided to have Jilly spayed I thought it would be the keyhole type where the dog is said to recover very quickly.
 Our previous bitches had not had a very happy time with the traditional spay and I was reluctant to put another one through it.
-I made enquiries at the vet's surgery and was horrified to find that only one vet did the keyhole spay in Cornwall.
+I made enquiries at the vet's surgery but at the time only one vet did the keyhole spay in Cornwall.
 Apparently the op that he did took longer and needed a deeper anaesthetic than the traditional spay.
 The recovery time was no different and the staff and the vet could see no advantage.
 Nevertheless, several people had assured me that the op could be performed quickly and the dog could be in and out in a couple of hours.
 Unfortunately the vets that perform these miracles are much too far away and Jilly and Sasha don't travel well.

 In the end our vet performed a traditional spay where the ovaries and uterus are removed.
 In the keyhole spay only the ovaries are removed.
 Both have the same effect on the bitch.
 There are no more seasons and the danger of pyometra is removed or is it?